Every day is a good day to fall in love with the College of Charleston.

 The beauty of attending the College is that it’s interwoven into the gorgeous city of Charleston.

-Maggie Vickrey is a rising junior from Chicago studying communication and sociology at the College of Charleston.
+Maggie Vickrey is a senior from Chicago studying communication and sociology at the College of Charleston.